nothirst/TICoreDataSync/README.markdown

 At present, TICoreDataSync only supports file-manager-based sync, or iOS DropboxSDK sync.
 WebDAV and local wifi sync options will be added soon.

-There is currently no automated functionality to remove the entire sync data directory from a remote service, nor is it yet possible to remove a client's files from synchronizing a document, or with an entire application.
+There is currently no automated functionality to remove the entire sync data directory from a remote service, nor is it yet possible to remove a client's files from synchronizing an entire application.
 These tasks will be added soon.

+##Recent Changes {#recentchanges}

+* **2011-Jun-06**

+  It's now possible to delete a client's data from synchronizing with a document - see [`TICDSDocumentClientDeletionOperation`](http://timisted.github.com/TICoreDataSync/reference/html/Classes/TICDSDocumentClientDeletionOperation.html), and the document sync manager `deleteDocumentSynchronizationDataForClientWithIdentifier:` method.